Rilpivirine (By mouth)

-- If you miss a dose or forget to use your medicine within 12 hours, take it with a meal as soon as you can.
-If your next regular dose is less than 12 hours away, wait until then to use the medicine and skip the missed dose.
+- Missed dose: If it is within 12 hours of your regular time, take a dose with a meal as soon as you can.
+If your next dose is less than 12 hours away, wait until then and take a regular dose.
 Do not use extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.